-There is no limit on the amount of interest rate transactions that may be entered into by the Portfolio.
-The value of these transactions will fluctuate based on changes in interest rates.
 Interest rate swap, swaption, cap and floor transactions may, for example, be used in an effort to preserve a return or spread on a particular investment or a portion of the Portfolio's portfolio or to protect against an increase in the price of securities the Portfolio anticipates purchasing at a later date.
+The Portfolio may enter into interest rate swaps, caps and floors on either an asset-based or liabilitybased basis, depending on whether it is hedging its assets or liabilities.